MGriot/VisualAnalyzer/docs/THEORY_Alignment.md

 # Theory: Image Alignment

 The Visual Analyzer employs a sophisticated two-stage alignment process to ensure that the object of interest is correctly oriented and scaled before analysis.
-This process corrects for both camera perspective and object position.
+This process corrects for both camera perspective and object position, utilizing distinct methodologies for each stage.

 ## Stage 1: Geometrical Alignment